piccolomo/plotext/readme/basic.md

 ```
 ![multiple-data](https://raw.githubusercontent.com/piccolomo/plotext/master/data/multiple-data.png)

-The `label` parameter, inside any plotting function, can be used to add an entry in the plot legend, shown in the upper left corner of the plot canvas.
+The `label` parameter, inside any plotting function, can be used to add an entry in the **plot legend**, shown in the upper left corner of the plot canvas.

 [Main Guide](https://github.com/piccolomo/plotext#guide), [Basic Plots](https://github.com/piccolomo/plotext/blob/master/readme/basic.md#basic-plots)